-All bankruptcy debtors get to keep most or all of their property.
+Trustees are important cogs in the bankruptcy machine.
 For a free consultation with an experienced bankruptcy attorney in Chicago, contact the Bentz Holguin Law Firm, LLC.
-Convenient payment plans are available.
+We routinely handle cases in both Illinois and Indiana.